ossner/TUMGAD/src/DataStructures/PriorityQueues/BinaryHeaps/BinaryHeaps.md

 ## Insertion (example: 4)
-When inserting a node into the heap, you have to first add it as a leaf at the first avaiable position:
+When inserting a node into the heap, you have to first add it as a leaf at the first available position:

 ![Inserting the key 4 into the heap](../../../../resources/BinaryHeapInsertionExample.png)

-Afterwards, we need to make sure the invariant of the minimal value as the root is guranteed, to do this, we compare the inserted node with its parent and swap the two if the parent is bigger (smaller in a max-heap).
+Afterwards, we need to make sure the invariant of the minimal value as the root is guaranteed, to do this, we compare the inserted node with its parent and swap the two if the parent is bigger (smaller in a max-heap).